codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 codefresh runner init --token <my-token> <--dry-run>
 ```
   where:
-  * `<my-token>` is required, and is the CLI token you generated.
+  * `<my-token>` is required, and is the CLI token you created with the required scopes.
   * `<--dry-run>`is optional.
-When specified, after completing the configuration prompts, saves all the Kubernetes manifests used by the installer locally in a folder `./codefresh_manifests`.
+When specified, after you answer the configuration prompts, does the following:
+    * Saves all the Kubernetes manifests used by the installer locally in the folder `./codefresh_manifests`.
+    * Checks the installation of the Agent. <!--- (ADD to check dry run agent install) should you do anything to complete installation after dry run?-->

 1. Reply to the prompts as needed: